 If the employer does sign-on, all employees are immediately included with 6% of their pay automatically deferred on a pre-tax basis into the CORE Plan in 60 days.
 Employees who wish to contribute more—or less—need to inform their plan representative.
 Employees who do not wish to be part of the plan will have to take the extra step of opting out.

-The Human Interest Team
+Article ByThe Human Interest Team

 We believe that everyone deserves access to a secure financial future, which is why we make it easy to provide a 401(k) to your employees.
-Human Interest offers a low-cost 401(k) with automated administration, built-in investment advising, and integration with leading payroll providers.
+Human Interest offers a low-cost 401(k) with automated administration, built-in investment education, and integration with leading payroll providers.